 A month ago I was only managing around 60 in those same five sets.

 Yeah, I’ve always been pretty sucky at push-ups.
 And progress is much slower than I’d like, but at least I am seeing improvements.

 Even those little improvements encourage me to keep moving forward.

 Since I finished the Couch to 5k program, I wanted to reward myself for a good job.
 But instead of going out and buying a whole chocolate cake or starting a new series on Netflix, I went out and bought myself a new pair of running shoes!

-I managed to pick up a cheap pair of Adidas shoes from Medellin’s El Centro for just 100.000 pesos (about $30), which will keep me motivated moving forward with my running plan.
+I managed to pick up a cheap pair of Adidas shoes from the Medellin Centro for just 100.000 pesos (about $30), which will keep me motivated moving forward with my running plan.